-Vehicles that meet the environmental requirements will be granted a long-term permit (valid for two years) to drive in Barcelona's low emission zone.
+Vehicles that meet the environmental requirements will be granted a long-term permit to drive in Barcelona's low emissions zones.

-To obtain the long-term permit, the vehicle must meet the European emissions standards as listed here.
+To obtain the long-term permit, the vehicle must meet the following requirements:

 Motorcycles and mopeds (category L): classified as Euro 2 or higher (typically those registered after 2003).